Meet the Reggae Fusion Star

-The unique smooth sounding reggae artist Ammoye has arrived with her brand new single “Journey Home”.
-A Jamaican born artist that has made her way around, from performing at the Grammy Showcase in Los Angeles to the New Skool Rules Music Festival in the Netherlands to performing and being nominated 5 times at Canada’s JUNO awards, is a true treasure with natural talents and a beautiful soul that offers something special to the world of music.
+The unique smooth sounding reggae artist Ammoye has arrived with her brand new album Water.
+A Jamaican born artist that has made her way around, from performing at Grammy showcases in Los Angeles, to the New Skool Rules Music Festival in the Netherlands, to performing and being nominated 5 times at Canada’s JUNO awards.
+Ammoye is a true treasure with natural talents and a beautiful soul that offers something special to the world of music.

 “Ammoye delivers a wholly unique future-forward reggae sound that incorporates old-school rocksteady, dancehall and dubstep with gospel, soul and R&B. With her infectious voice and messages of empowerment, Jamaican-born Ammoye is a lightworker and self-declared soul rebel.”

-Blessed with the opportunity to interview Ammoye, she breaks down her new album Water, why she chose a path into music, how life for her growing up in Jamaica led her into becoming the artist she is today, what inspires her, empowering and motivating fans and listeners, and much more.
+Blessed with the opportunity to interview Ammoye, she breaks down her new album Water, why she decided to chose a path in music, how life for her growing up in Jamaica led her into becoming the artist she is today, what inspires her, empowering and motivating fans, and much more.

 Reggae-fusion artist Ammoye shares powerful new album Water

 Today, Canada by way of Jamaica reggae-fusion artist Ammoye shared her dynamic new album Water.
 This album is her first release with Toronto label Lulaworld Records and serves as a display of her powerful command of multiple genres.

 Recorded with prolific engineer and producer Danny Maestro and mastered by the legendary Tandra “Lytes” Jhagro throughout 2020, the album is composed of 14 tracks that beautifully convey a message of inspiration, self-realization and strength.